 A: After years of data collection and consideration of numerous alternatives, Wildlife Department biologists have concluded that an individual annual harvest limit is the best solution for long-term harvest management in Oklahoma.
-The primary goals are to conserve the resource and reduce total harvest while preserving opportunity for as many anglers as possible.
+The primary goals are to conserve the resource and reduce total harvest while preserving opportunities for as many anglers as possible.
 Catch-and-release angling for paddlefish remains available statewide, year-round with few restrictions.

 Q: I have a permit, so what do I need to do to harvest a fish?

 A: Once an angler catches and decides to keep a fish, the fish should be labeled with the angler’s customer ID number.
-One option is to put duct tape around the bill and write the angler’s customer ID number in permanent marker.
+One option is to put duct tape around the bill and write the angler’s customer ID number in a permanent marker.
 Within 24 hours of harvest, the paddlefish must be reported.
 Go to gooutdoorsoklahoma.com or visit the Paddlefish Research Center during business hours to report your harvest.
 Once reported, the angler will receive a confirmation number.
 Retain the number for your records.

 Q: Why is it prohibited to snag for paddlefish with more than one rod and reel?

 A: In recent years, snagging for paddlefish has transitioned from primarily a bank fishery to a boat fishery due to improvements in sonar technology, access, and information on staging areas.
-Groups of paddlefish staging to spawn are highly vulnerable to boats with multiple rods per angler, and this scenario provides for higher incidence of take violations, additional fish stress, and gives boating anglers a distinct advantage over bank anglers.
+Groups of paddlefish staging to spawn are highly vulnerable to boats with multiple rods per angler, and this scenario provides for the higher incidence of take violations, and additional fish stress, and gives boating anglers a distinct advantage over bank anglers.